hyperstack-org/hyperstack/docs/dsl-isomorphic/hyper-operation.md

 end
 ```

-Again its the same logic, but the body of our service object is over twice the number of lines, and logic
+Again its the same logic, but the body of our service object is over twice the number of lines and logic
-is obscured by promise handlers.
+is obscured by the promise handlers.

 It would be nice if we could include a flag icon to go with the country in the response data.
 Lets do that: